Eastbourne Downland Whole Estate Plan 2020-2045

-The South Downs National Park Authority (SDNPA) is seeking to collaborate with landowners across the National Park in the development of Whole Estate Plans (WEPs), a non-statutory plan that seeks to protect the Park and demonstrate the aspirations of its landowners.
+The South Downs National Park Authority (SDNPA) is seeking to collaborate with landowners across the National Park in the development of Whole Estate Plans (WEPs).
+This WEP is a non-statutory plan that seeks to protect the Park and demonstrate the aspirations of its landowners.
 The Whole Estates Plan process seeks to assist SDNPA and large estate organisations to work together in delivery of this vision.

 In line with SDNPA guidance for production of WEPs, there are four main sections of the plan: